 As much fun as it is to enjoy your outdoor kitchen all summer long in the warm sun, the cold weather eventually settles in and puts your outdoor cooking on pause for the season.
 Winterizing your outdoor kitchen can help protect the area from harsh winter conditions.
-But, the timing for doing so can vary depending on where you live and your local climate.
+But the timing for doing so can vary depending on where you live and your local climate.
 Take a look below as we guide you through some important considerations to help you know when it’s time to winterize your outdoor kitchen.

 So, When’s the Right Time to Winterize?